Low End PC Performance Guide: Battlefield 3

 |Video Card||nVidia GeForce 9600GT 512MB DDR3(Green Edition)||nVidia GeForce 8800 GT 512MB or AMD ATI Radeon 3870 512MB|

 |Driver / Patch version||nVidia Forceware 285.62||No installed updates.|

 |Operating System / DirectX||Windows 7 SP1 64-bit / DX 11||Windows Vista (SP2) 32-bit / DX 10.0|

-Battlefield 3’s minimum requirements looks favorable, on paper, and it looks to be identical to our system so we are really curious on how the game would run on these kinds of systems.
+Battlefield 3’s minimum requirements look favorable, on paper, and it looks to be identical to our system so we are really curious about how the game would run on these kinds of systems.
 Take note for those who have AMD Radeon cards, the game only requires DirectX 10, not necessarily DirectX 10.1 like Radeon 3870.

 This game gives a great deal of beating for the CPU, running almost 100% all the time.
 Meanwhile, it looks to be light on memory, using only 1GB.

 Terrain Quality and Decoration

 The above table is the comparison graphical preset settings.
 We used only 1x for the Anisotropic Filtering, instead of 2x in Low preset to set everything at its lowest level.
 This setting is what we used for image comparison and in benchmarking.
 Also take a look at Terrain Quality where it is set to low on High and Ultra Preset, it is because a DirectX 11 video card is needed to turn it to high and ultra, and we are only using Direct X 10 video card.
 As we took our time taking screenshots, we noticed that a particular setting, Mesh Quality, for example, doesn’t make any visual changes in some areas.

 For our benchmarking process, we used FRAPS to measure the frames per second from the “Operation Shadowbreaker” mission.
 The video below is the benchmarking sequence we used.